Livermore Falls voters to decide $2.56 million, ordinance change

 Under certain conditions, damaged mobile homes may be replaced within a year.

-The current ordinance was approved in June 2005.
-Town ordinances can be viewed at www.lfme.org.
+The ordinance was approved in June 2005.
+Town ordinances can be viewed at lfme.org.

 -